ghimirerohan/nexterafiledapp/README.md

 ## Short Intro

-This mobile app is the inranetwork designated platform for collectors of Next Era Energy to collect and draft payments from customers as service tax for nextera services.
+This mobile app is the intra-network designated platform for collectors of Next Era Energy to collect and draft payments from customers as service tax for Nextera services.
-- Scan QR -> Get Infos About Customer (Due Amount , Last Paid Period , Monthly Rate)
+- Scan QR -> Get Informations About Customer (Due Amount , Last Paid Period , Monthly Rate)
 - Post New QR -> Create New Customers
 - Update Old QR -> Update If Old QR Damaged Or Owner Changed
-- Dashboard -> View Todays's Summary And Acces To Other Menus
+- Dashboard -> View Today's Summary And Access To Other Menus

-## As Described The Mobile App Is Very Minimal In Design And Preety Much Self Explainatorty
+## As Described The Mobile App Is Very Minimal In Design And Pretty Much Self Explanatory
-## For Functional Use